foglar/dotfiles/README.md

 - [ ] wallpapers are big, load them only if user agreed so
 - [ ] ask if user wants to install any applications or skip
 - [ ] Add configuration for colours of terminal and validation of config file before installation
-- [ ] improve error message in the block "run after file sync becouse it in the user interaction part it will write skipping in any case, should add more checks to differentiate cases, file not exist, file already in list"
+- [ ] improve error message in the block "run after file sync because it in the user interaction part it will write skipping in any case, should add more checks to differentiate cases, file not exist, file already in list"
 - [ ] add more functionalities:
     - [ ] grub theme
     - [ ] bluetooth